 Parents and children

 We object strongly to any marijuana use by pregnant and lactating women.
-The medical evidence against its use, and potential for future damage to the children, are strong.
+The medical evidence against its use, and the potential for future damage to the children, are strong.

 No age group is safe from the risks of this drug, which is not safer than alcohol or tobacco.
-In fact, studies show that: 1)the percentage of marijuana users who develop a cannabis use disorder is higher than the percentage of alcohol only users develop an alcohol use disorder.
-2) Long-time heavy marijuana have more downward social mobility, job and relationship problems than long-time, heavy alcohol users.
+In fact, studies show that: 1)the percentage of marijuana users who develop a cannabis use disorder is higher than the percentage of alcohol only users who develop an alcohol use disorder.
+2) Long-term, heavy marijuana users have more downward social mobility, job and relationship problems than long-time, heavy alcohol users.

 Social Justice Issues

-We don’t take a stand on expungement of records for marijuana, due to the great variation in states’ laws.
+We don’t take a stand on the expungement of records for marijuana, due to the great variation in states’ laws.

 Schedule I Designation

 We believe marijuana must remain in a Schedule I classification, the same designation for heroin.
-Schedule I is for drugs that have high potential for abuse.
+Schedule I is for drugs that have a high potential for abuse.
 Several agencies of government reviewed the designation multiple times.
 Scientists in these agencies keep coming to the same conclusion: Marijuana is a Schedule I drug.

 The schedule I category also stands for no acknowledged medical use.
 For information, we recommend a recently-published medical book, Cannabis in Medicine, edited by Kenneth Finn, MD.

 Whole plant marijuana is not medicinal.
 If components of the plant, or synthetic cannabinoids, are “medicinal,” the FDA (Food and Drug Administration) should make the determination.
-It must be regulated for purity, dosage and efficacy, and monitored by licensed medical doctors.
-For example, Epidiolex, a drug for seizures, went through FDA approval process and was approved to treat two types of childhood epilepsy.

 Because the industry avoids FDA approval, it’s harder to hold them accountable.
 For example, many people who became sick or died from EVALI were using marijuana vapes for “medical” reasons.
 We accuse many medical marijuana dispensaries of failing to warn their “patients” of the risks, such as driving under the influence of medical marijuana and causing traffic fatalities.